csi-greifflab/negative-class-optimization/Readme.md

 ```
 bash manage.sh install_env
-conda activate ab-negative-training
+conda activate nco
 bash manage.sh update_env  # updates and installs local packages
 dvc pull  # fetches all the data
 ```

+### Library dependencies

+To add a new library dependence, please add it manually in the `environment.yml` file and run `bash manage.sh update_env`.
+Don't forget to commit and push.

+### DVC

-This will setup the environment and required data.
-In particular, this will fetch the `data` directory, with all required data, as well as `immuneML` directory, where immuneML yaml specifications, logs, as well as output files are stored.
+This will setup the environment and required data, including the `data` directory, with all required data.

 The `dvc pull` will fetch all the data, and at times this can be a lot.
-Often one will want to work with just a single file, one can achieve that with `dvc get` (not `dvc import`, to implement read-only mode, since we don't want changes to standard files).
+Often one will want to work with just a single file, one can achieve that with `dvc get` (usually not `dvc import`, to implement read-only mode, since we don't want changes to standard files).
 For convenience `./manage.sh get_700k` fetches the 700k dataset.

-To add a new library dependence, please add it manually in the `environment.yml` file and run `bash manage.sh update_env`.

-## Data and models

-We use [DVC](https://dvc.org/doc/start/data-management) to sync data and models across the team.

-### DVC Workflow
+We are also using `dvc` data pipelines.
+Please familiarize yourself with the API and check the file for the details.

 Once you've made changes to a `DVC`-tracked directory, please add the changes to `dvc` and `git` (provided example is for the `data` directory):